Alternating Medicines to Treat a Fever in Children Older than 6 Months

 For most children over the age of 6 months, starting with one medicine - either acetaminophen (Children’s Tylenol) or ibuprofen (Children’s Motrin or Children’s Advil) - is an appropriate first step to reduce fever and discomfort.

-There is research that suggests:
+There is research that suggests that:

-• Some children experience improved comfort and better sleep.
+• some children experience improved comfort and better sleep.

 Many major pediatric and medical organizations agree on two key points when it comes to treating fever in children: